XinweiJiang/VMD/README.md

     N. Rehman, H. Aftab, Multivariate Variational Mode Decomposition, arXiv:1907.04509, 2019.

-Our works:  MVMD.p,  STMVMD.p,  MAC.p.
-Only pcodes are available now.
+Our works:  MVMD.p,  STMVMD.p,  MAC.p, MVMD.pyd, STMVMD.pyd.
+Only pcodes for Matlab and pydcodes for Python are available now.

 Input and Parameters:
 =======